 How difficult is it to understand?

-The rumour is Lashana Lynch (character name TBC) will take James Bond's 00 number temporarily for one film while James is enjoying retirement.
+Lashana Lynch (character name TBC) will temporarily take James Bond's 00 number for one film while James enjoys retirement.

-There's nothing to suggest a black woman will play James Bond.
-Anyone with half a brain realises James Bond will get his sacred number back and Barbara Brocolli would never cast a woman in the lead role of a Bond film.
+There's nothing to suggest a Black woman will play James Bond.
+Anyone with half a brain realises James Bond will get his sacred number back.
+Barbara Brocolli would never cast a woman in the lead role of a Bond film.

-And yet, thousands of James Bond fanboys are foaming at the mouth, furiously banging away at their keyboards, and claiming it's "PC gone mad", "equal rights crap", "the end of the series", "leftie nonsense", and "Ian Fleming must be rolling in his grave".
+And yet, thousands of James Bond fanboys are foaming at the mouth.
+They're furiously banging away at their keyboards.
+They're claiming it's "PC gone mad", "equal rights crap", "the end of the series" and "leftie nonsense".
+They're crying that "Ian Fleming must be rolling in his grave".

 Who cares if he is?

-Fleming has probably been turning in his grave since 1967, when producers discarded his literary version of You Only Live Twice to make way for a space film.
+Fleming has probably been turning in his grave since 1967 when producers discarded his version of You Only Live Twice for a space film.